 56) Pay in Pesos – Beware of Prices in USD

 The local currency in Mexico is the Mexican Peso (MXN).
-Prices should always be listed in Mexican pesos.
+Prices you encounter should always be listed in Mexican pesos.
 Most all businesses in Mexico only accept payment in pesos.

 When in highly touristic areas of Mexico, some establishments may accept USD but will often inflate prices.
 Take caution of shopping at places with prices listed in US dollars.
-These shops are clearly geared at tourists and priced accordingly.
+These shops are clearly geared towards international tourists and priced accordingly.